philj56/tofi/doc/tofi.5.md

 **num-results**=*n*

 > Maximum number of results to display.
+If *n* = 0, tofi will draw as
+> many results as it can fit in the window.
 >
-> Default: 5
+> Default: 0

 **selection-color**=*color*